Houston Galveston Institute: History

-Originally it was located in Houston's Montrose area.
+It was originally located in Houston's Montrose area.

 Collaborative approach

-This type of approach formed at Houston Galveston Institute takes the stance that “problems are not solved, but dissolved in language.”
+This type of approach formed at Houston Galveston Institute is that “problems are not solved, but dissolved in language.”
 Collaborative therapy is now recognized as one of the current schools of family therapy and is included in graduate school textbooks.
 Some of the general philosophic assumptions of the theory are: